Uniswap/org-v1/src/pages/docs/v2/01-protocol-overview/03-smart-contracts.md

 To ameliorate rounding errors and increase the theoretical minimum tick size for liquidity provision, pairs burn the first <Link to='/docs/v2/smart-contracts/pair#minimum_liquidity'>MINIMUM_LIQUIDITY</Link> pool tokens.
 For the vast majority of pairs, this will represent a trivial value.
 The burning happens automatically during the first liquidity provision, after which point the <Link to='/docs/v2/smart-contracts/pair-erc-20#totalsupply'>totalSupply</Link> is forevermore bounded.

-## Protocol Charge Calculation

-In the future, it is possible that a protocol-wide charge of 0.05% per trade will take effect.
-This represents ⅙th (16.6̅%) of the 0.30% fee.
-The fee is in effect if <Link to='/docs/v2/smart-contracts/factory/#feeto'>feeTo</Link> is not `address(0)` (`0x0000000000000000000000000000000000000000`), indicating that feeTo is the recipient of the charge.

-Rather than calculating this charge on swaps, which would significantly increase gas costs for all users, the charge is instead calculated when liquidity is added or removed.
-See the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> for more details.